IPBES-Data/IPBES_TCA_ch5_ejatlas/data/info.md

 Viki's email
 Here is a summary of what I think we agreed on during that meeting Viki has provided a clean and anonymized but partial dataset (with only the variables and cases of interest) to the Data-TSU.
 The dataset collects information from the webpage https://ejatlas.org/, and should remain confidential.
 In the data sent, about 2800 environmental justice cases are clustered according to their outcome (left column).
-Then we have cluster them (using hierarchical cluster) in 3 clusters.
+Then we have cluster them (using hierarchical cluster) in 3 clusters:
-The largest is the reform cluster (as mobilization result in some form of mediation and change)[Cluster B or 2], the second largest the resists cluster (as mobilization results in criminalization) )[Cluster A or 1], and the third, a transform cluster (with mobilization resulting in some stopping of projects that result in environmental impacts) )[Cluster C or 3].
+- The largest is the reform cluster (as mobilization result in some form of mediation and change)[Cluster B or 2]
+- the second largest the resists cluster (as mobilization results in criminalization) )[Cluster A or 1].
+- the third is a transform cluster (with mobilization resulting in some stopping of projects that result in environmental impacts) )[Cluster C or 3].

 Yanina will work in the analysis including:
 - a visualization of the spatial distribution of cases.
 Options we mentioned include
 i.
 Kernel density distribution of conflicts by clusters above (one map by each cluster or and overlapping map) ii.
 Distribution by IPBES regions iii.
 Adding information (color coding?) on which “sectors” (in the dataset the variable is called “category.clean”

 - spatial overlap of mobilizations and biodiversity priorities.
 Do environmental mobilization happen in biologically important areas?
 The logic resembles the one in Garnett article https://www.nature.com/articles/s41893-018-0100-6.
 i.
 I do not have a clear view of what measure of “biologically important areas” is best.
 I was thinking “biodiversity hotspots” .
 But Yanina is the expert. ii.
 We could also consider the “sector” in this analysis